Larshoifodt/SpendReport/powerapps-and-override-flow.md

 This ensures that analysts and approvers always have a clear, singular override record per supplier.

-As shown in norwegian below: "PS!
+As shown in norwegian below: "Note!
 This org.number already exists, and can be overwritten"

 ![ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/908b7e80-c37b-4e90-bd61-69f4472420d0)

 ## 5. Access Requirements

-All report users who interact with the embedded Power App must:
+All users who interact with the embedded Power App must have the same access as the app creator, including:

-1. Have access to the Power Apps environment where the app is created
+- Power Apps environment (read/write)
-2. Have at least read/write access to the SharePoint or Dataverse list storing override data
-3. Have access to the Power BI dataset (otherwise the embedded app will fail to load)
+- SharePoint/Teams list where overrides are stored
+- Power BI dataset access

-Without aligned permissions, the Power App appears but does not save changes.
+If permissions differ, the app might load visually but will not save changes.

-Process Flow
----
-## 6. Effect in the Report
+## 6. Optional: Manual Override Page in Teams
-When an override exists:

-- The purchase changes from non-compliant → documented exception
-- KPIs adjust accordingly
-- Red/green classification updates
-- Multiple visuals (including Sankey, Uncovered Purchases, and Agreement Coverage) are updated

-This makes the override flow a key part of presenting a fair, contextual and organization-aware view of procurement compliance.

----
-1. A purchase is identified as outside an agreement
-2. User opens the embedded Power App
-3. User provides justification:
-   - Reason
-   - Category
-   - Notes
-4. The app stores the override entry in a SharePoint list / Dataverse
+If the override list is stored in a Teams-based SharePoint list, it is recommended to:

-5. Power BI refresh picks up overrides and updates logic:
-   - Red → Green if approved
-   - Contract matching logic remains intact
----
+- expose the list as a tab in Teams
+- grant appropriate edit permissions

+This provides a manual fallback option if:

+- a user makes an incorrect entry
+- an override must be edited outside the Power App
+- troubleshooting or cleanup is required

+This also supports auditability and transparency.

-## 3. How Overrides Affect the Report
+## 7. Effect in the Report

-Overrides update:
+Overrides impact:

 - AgreementFlag logic
-- Compliance visuals
+- Compliance KPIs
-- KPIs for covered vs. uncovered spend
+- Deviation vs. accepted exception logic
-- Exception lists
-- Sankey/Flow views
+- Sankey/flow diagrams

-Users instantly understand:
+- Uncovered purchases table
+- Contract consumption and coverage pages

+As a result, users can easily distinguish between:

-- True non-compliance
+- True non-compliance (red)
-- Documented and accepted deviations
-- Patterns that require procurement follow-up

----
+- Approved/documented exceptions (green)
+- Ambiguous cases (multiple contract matches + warning icon)

-## 4. Related Documentation
+## 8. Related DocumentationWhen an override exists:

-- Agreement logic and DAX: `/examples/Dax-Dictionary.md`
+- DAX reference: /examples/Dax-Dictionary.md
-- Data model structure: `/examples/data-model-and-dax.md`
+- Data model design: /docs/data-model-and-dax.md
-- Deneb SVG tooltip visuals: `/examples/deneb-measures.md`
+- Deneb visuals: /examples/deneb-measures.md